 Carnival season is upon us, returning to bring the high-energy and dynamism that we’ve come to expect from the holiday.
 Typically involving extravagant public parades and riotous celebrations, visiting at least one of these festivals in your lifetime tops most travellers’ bucket lists.

 Starting out as a pre-Christian tradition, the holiday originates from the celebratory Roman orgies that were held in honour of the hedonist God of wine, agriculture and fertility: Bacchus.
-It’s not hard to imagine why these celebrations have survived throughout the ages, adapting with the times and traditions along the way.
+It’s not hard to imagine why these celebrations have survived throughout the ages, adapting to the times and traditions along the way.

 In fact, it was during the Middle Ages where masks were incorporated to protect the identities of medieval party-goers.
 With the spread of Catholicism, the festival became a pre-Lent celebration to mark the start of the 40 days of fasting that follow, allowing partygoers to fill up as much food and drink they can consume before taking up abstinence.